10 Tips to Make Friends as an Introvert

 What is an Introvert?

 So, what exactly is an introvert?
-Simply put, an introvert is someone who tends to recharge by spending time alone rather than being in a crowd.
+An introvert is someone who tends to recharge by spending time alone rather than being in a crowd.

 Here are some key traits that many introverts share: